dkvz/dkvz-blog-backend/README.md

 - [ ] Dates could be options in entities, I could just unwrap_or to a function that gets the current date in insert functions.
 - [ ] Test all the comment DB functions.
 - [ ] I need a specific "entity" for search results.
 Or not?
 The weird empty thumb image and empty tags vector are making me feel bad.
-- [ ] Create a limited length ficture instead of the full wordlist.
+- [ ] Create a limited length fixture instead of the full wordlist.